Education in Scotland: Access to education

 Children may leave school once they reach their statutory school leaving date; this is dependent on date of birth.
 For children born between 1 March and 30 September, this date is 31 May of their 4th year of secondary school.
 For children born between 1 October and 28 February, the last day of June is the first date they may leave school if they have a placement at college and the school have signed the health & safety forms.
 Which high school the children go to depends on the area where they live, known as the "catchment area", which has a specific high school that takes children who live in that area.
 Parents can also apply for a placement request if they would like their child to attend a school outside their catchment area and a panel will decide if the child is the most worthy (out of all placing requests) to take one of the spaces left after all children from the catchment area have been taken.

 Access to secondary school education in Scotland's island communities can be complex.
 Due to lower population numbers in some of Scotland's island settlements, not every island community can have a secondary school given low pupil numbers and the financial strain this can present by having a secondary school open and operational for what, in some cases, can be a lower than average pupil roll.
 In some areas, pupils attending secondary school are required to travel from island communities to the mainland for access to secondary education, with children residing in residential accommodation (also called hostels) on the mainland during the school term to avoid having to make lengthy travel back to their island communities.
 The Scottish Government has pledged to ensure that "island students be put on an equal platform with their counterparts from the mainland".

-The table below lists list the numbers of children, schools and teachers in all publicly funded schools:
+The table below lists the numbers of children, schools and teachers in all publicly funded schools: